gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 Our goal is to find a sequence of contractions that fully contracts the graph within the specified number of moves.
 A contraction is defined by the vertex being contracted and the color it's being assigned, so a puzzle solution will be a sequence of `(vertex, color)` pairs.

-The naïve, brute force approach is a simple tree traversal &mdash; select a vertex at random, select a color of one of its neighbors (different from its own color), contract the vertex with that color, and repeat until only one vertex remains.
+The naïve, brute force approach is a simple tree traversal -- select a vertex at random, select a color of one of its neighbors (different from its own color), contract the vertex with that color, and repeat until only one vertex remains.
 Do this for all possible vertices/colors and terminate when a solution is found with the desired length.

 > You may notice that the order in which vertices are contracted matters, so the number of possible contraction sequences grows exponentially with the number of vertices.